Please enter your email in order to download this publication.

 - For actual completion of the experience: The manager’s accountability is that the employee actually completes the development experience.
 One can assess completion in a multitude of ways but one suggestion is for the manager’s manager to assess this using data that the manager provides.

 - With career consequences: Accountability means little unless there are meaningful consequences for achieving or not achieving a result.
-The consequence for employee development results should be the acceleration or deceleration of career growth.
-A manager’s proven ability to grow talent, over time, should be a key criterion in the talent review discussion about potential to advance.
+The consequence of employee development results should be the acceleration or deceleration of career growth.
+A manager’s proven ability to grow talent, over time, should be a key criterion in the talent review discussion about the potential to advance.
 Its weight should be at least enough to “round up” or “round down” a potential rating.

 The business case for employee development is both intuitive and compelling.
 It’s essential to produce the capabilities a company needs to remain competitive.
 It’s a primary driver of employee engagement.
 It can quickly improve an individual’s performance and behaviors.
 A recent academic meta-analysis even showed statistically significant links between skill-building and improved financial and operational outcomes.